kentlouisetonino/bindec/README.md

 ### [ `Description` ]
 > - A CLI application that converts binary numbers to decimal numbers and vice versa.
-    The technologies are Typescript, Jest (Unit Test), Bash, and NodeJS.
+    The technologies are Typescript, Jest (Unit Test), Bash, NodeJS, Snapcraft, and GNU/Linux.

 <br />